• Home

 Students who identify as girls and those questioning their gender in Grades 3-6 were invited to participate in the Girls' Club.

-The club was able to sponsor 15 members who renamed the club to All United to be more inclusive and sensitive to the identities within the club.
+The club was able to sponsor 15 members, who renamed it All United to be more inclusive and sensitive to its members' identities.

-Together each week, the members fostered a brave space for girls and those questioning to participate in activities and discussions that promote healthy body image and self-esteem and to develop bonds of support with other girls.
+Together, each week, the members fostered a brave space for girls and those who were questioning to participate in activities and discussions that promoted healthy body image and self-esteem and to develop bonds of support with other girls.

 Week 1: Creating Brave Spaces